Eastern Condors Blu-ray Movie

 The leaders

 If Quentin Tarantino had directed The Deer Hunter the end product would have looked a lot like Sammo Hung’s Eastern Condors -- an exotic over-the-top action extravaganza with a whacky sense of humor that would have thrilled just as many people as it would have annoyed.
-There would not have been any undecided viewers, stuck in middle, liking the ‘good’ but also recognizing the ‘bad’.
+There would not have been any undecided viewers, stuck in the middle, liking the ‘good’ but also recognizing the ‘bad’.
 All viewers would have picked sides, and then argued until they turned blue that their take on Tarantino’s film was the right one.

-Led by Lieutenant Lam (Ching-Ying Lam) and commander Tung (Sammo Hung), the mercenaries enter the jungles of Vietnam and immediately establish contact with three Cambodian lady renegades who have agreed to assist them in their mission.
+Led by Lieutenant Lam (Ching-Ying Lam) and commander Tung (Hung), the mercenaries enter the jungles of Vietnam and immediately establish contact with three Cambodian lady renegades who have agreed to assist them in their mission.
 A charismatic con artist named Weasel (a really good Yuen Biao) also joins the group.
 However, the mission quickly proves to be a lot more dangerous than initially advertised, and many of the mercenaries slowly begin realizing that they may not be able to get out of the jungle alive.

 The action oozes pure energy that is easy to admire, but this is basically the film’s only strength.
 Indeed, everything that happens between the shootouts and explosions is either boring descriptions of meaningless situations or undercooked humor that makes the main protagonists look like inexperienced actors doing an elaborate audition.
 And yet the film frequently doubles-down on the graphic visuals as if to demand that despite its awkward contrasts it deserves to be taken very, very seriously.
-(There is one particular sequence where a small group of brainwashed kids play Russian Roulette with some poor souls that have been captured by the Commies that so obviously borrows from The Deer Hunter and then makes the material look like a parody that it almost hurts).
+(There is one particular sequence where a small group of brainwashed kids play Russian Roulette with some poor souls that have been captured by the commies that so obviously borrows from The Deer Hunter and then makes the material look like a parody that it almost hurts).

 Eastern Condors Blu-ray Movie, Video Quality 4.5 of 5